 To build a high level of trust between management and labor, apply accountability consistently at all levels of the organization: up and down, and across functions.
 Hold every employee, supervisor, and manager accountable in the same fair, consistent manner.
 If labor perceives the accountability system as applying only to them, they will naturally consider it unfair: the primary failure mode for accountability systems.

 Although as a supervisor you may not be responsible for formally evaluating the accountability system it's good to know that someone is.
 Usually, evaluation of the accountability program involves the safety coordinator and/or safety committee.
 In some "state-plan" states, OSHA law requires the safety committee to evaluate the employer’s accountability system.

 The process usually involves three levels of activity:

 Evaluating for Accountability

 OSHA looks primarily for two program elements when evaluating an employer for accountability: Policy and consequences.
 OSHA does not mandate or require specific recognition/disciplinary procedures: That's the responsibility of the employer.
 But an effective accountability policy that is written and clearly communicated should be in place.
-Make sure your company has a written policy that addresses accountability he three key components.
+Make sure your company has a written policy that addresses accountability including the three key components.

 If you believe there are weaknesses in your employer's accountability system, make sure to take notes on the behaviors and conditions you see in the workplace that may be pointing to accountability system policies, plans, processes, and procedures that are inadequate or missing.

 Regardless of your operations and organization, accountability is what makes your safety system work.
 Dan Peterson tells how holding people accountable — top to bottom — eliminates accidents and injuries more than any other single approach.
 Learn more about Caterpillar's safety culture products.